MattPereira/Buildfolio/README.md

 ![Buildfolio Thumbnail](https://matt-pereira.vercel.app/readme/showcase.png)

-A portfolio page starter template that make it easy for builders to deploy their own site.
+A portfolio page starter template that make it quick and easy for builders to deploy their own showcase.
+See the example demo at https://matt-pereira.vercel.app/

 ## Features